Master of Applied Finance and Economics

 With approval from Tumuaki Tari | Head of Department of Economics and Finance, you may choose to substitute FIEC601 with another 15-point postgraduate course, and/or one of the ECON or FINC courses with another 15-point postgraduate course.

 The degree may be completed in a minimum of 12–18 months full-time study, or up to 4 years part-time study.
-You can start in January, February, or July (January for international students).
+You can start in January, February, or July (January or July for international students).

 Postgraduate study can bring many career benefits eg, specialist skills and enhanced knowledge, entry into specific occupations, higher starting salary/progression rates, research capability/achievement, and evidence of high academic attainment/self-discipline.